McDegens-DAO/solana-action-express/README.md

 https://docs.google.com/forms/d/1YWt44VzqvSjJsvoqoOElPXnLmynABY2DS45UTVcm2a8/viewform

 # x users
-users on x need to have a supporting wallet or the dialect extension to see the blinks.
+users on x need to have a supporting wallet or the dialect extension to see the blinks. otherwise the post will default to the normal twitter-card.

 **supporting wallets/extensions**